 Why is there even such a thing?
 Why have we gone to the trouble as a society to set aside one day every year and mark it as Mother's Day?
 Well, it's because so many of you refuse to take the other 364 days of the year off.
 Frankly, most of you don't even take that high and holy 365th day off.
 Sure, you received gifts and flowers, and you were served first at mealtime, but let's be honest; you still had to get everyone dressed for church (which may or may not include your husband), you probably cooked your own Mother's Day meal, and while your family will do its best, their idea and your idea of 'tidying-up' after the day's events is two different things.

 God bless you mothers.
-Your special day is a few days past now, but truth be told it was over before it started.
+Your special day is past now, but truth be told it was over before it started.
 You never really stop mothering - how could you?
 There's simply too much to do, and too much at stake.
 And while cards are nice, as are Mother's Day sermons and kitchen towels that don't quite match your decor (but that you'll use anyway), you don't really need any of those things to keep doing what you do.
 You're a mother.
 All you need is to see your family happy.
 When they enjoy a meal you've prepared, when they squeeze you tight and tell you how much they love you, when you walk by their room at night knowing they feel safe enough to fall asleep, these are the jewels in your crown and you wouldn't trade them for anything.
 Every day is Mother's Day.